SirGoodenough/ThermoPI/README.md

     see the Example-rc.local file and do something similar.
     There is also ThermoPI.service to run this as a service with load-service.sh there to set that up.

-The PY program itself is well documented.
+The Python program itself is well documented.
 Follow the comments there to change the necessary information.
 This includes adding your values for:
 + MOSQUITTO_HOST = '10.10.78.10' #Your Broker IP Address Here